TaylorDarneille/SEIRFX818/05-node-express/00readme/03packages.md

 We will use Nodemon quite a bit, so instead of installing it on each node app we build, we will install it globally.
 This will make it accessible to all of our node apps.

-In the command line, type the following code: `npm install -g nodemon`
+In the command line, type the following code: `npm i -g nodemon`

 Since we're installing it globally \(that's where the `-g` flag comes in\), it doesn't matter what directory we're in.